List of Blade Runner characters: Rick Deckard

 Rick Deckard is a "blade runner", a special agent in the Los Angeles police department employed to hunt down and "retire" replicants.
-His ID number is B-263-54, which is stated twice in both the 1992 Director's Cut and the 25th-anniversary Final Cut of the film.
+His ID number is B-263-54, which is stated twice in both the 1992 Director's Cut and the 2007 Final Cut of the film.

-He is the protagonist of the film and the narrator in the original theatrical release.

-Agent Deckard was played by Harrison Ford.
+He is the protagonist of Blade Runner, the narrator in its original theatrical release, and appears in Blade Runner 2049.
+He was played by Harrison Ford.